tocttou/FBTools/README.md

 # FBTools

 FBTools allows you to access Facebook via command-line.
-It provides some features that are not availible via Facebook Graph API.
+It provides some features that are not available via Facebook Graph API.

 First version implements 'Unfriend-checker'.